 Getting Ready For The 2024 Total Solar Eclipse?

-As we all prepare for the 2024 total solar eclipse that will cross the United States I am happy to report that Version 3 of Solar Eclipse Timer worked great in South America for the 2020 Total Solar Eclipse!
+As we all prepare for the 2024 total solar eclipse that will cross the United States I am happy to report that Version 4 of Solar Eclipse Timer is now releaed and ready.!

 Just less than 7 years since the 2017 eclipse that crossed the United States form Oregon to South Carolina, the United States will be in the path of a toalt solar eclipse again!
 This time the path will cross from Texas to Maine.
 The fact the the U.S. is lucky enough to have these "crossing" eclipses is due to the long term synchronization of the orbits of the Earth and the Moon is something called the saros cycle.
 Read my detailed explanation of this in the AccuWeather article I wrote HERE.